NomadicNibbler/foodtruck-fe/README.md

   -Implementing a PWA hosted many hurdles
      - keeping the cache up to date and using a network first approach.
 The service worker needed to be setup to use the network first to prevent it from returning old locations a user used earlier in their session.
 In addition the cache needed to be activated and cleared
+  - location validation proved challenging and will need continued development

 ### Wins

+- Implementing a service worker that caches all static files and reqeusts for a session.
+- Managing the cache api to return the correct responses for a user's last visited location
+- Using a google map to dynamically render the trucks for a user
+- Using the power of react components to create one form that was reused throughout the application